 Guide to Online Tutoring

-Due to the circumstances surrounding COVID-19, School on Wheels tutors and students are meeting exclusively via remote tutoring for the foreseeable future.
-Due to the nature of the challenges our students face, getting started can be a slow process, but we are here with you every step of the way.
+Due to the circumstances surrounding COVID-19, most School on Wheels tutors and students are meeting via remote tutoring.
+Due to the nature of the challenges our students face, tutoring them remotely can be difficult, but we are here with you every step of the way.
 Together we can continue to support our students in a truly chaotic time.

 If you or your student experience any issues or have questions, please contact your coordinator directly.
 If you do not know who your coordinator is, please use this form.